chz05/chz05.github.io/_pages/home.md

 ## About Me
 {: .text-primary .mb-4}

-I was a Master's student at **Columbia University** working in the field of Computer Architecture.
+I was a Master's student at **Columbia University** working in the field of Computer Architecture and Compilers.
 I received my undergraduate degree in Computer Science from the University of California, San Diego (UCSD) in 2023.

 During my Master's study, I was advised by **Prof. Tanvir Ahmed Khan**, working on a compiler-based simulation infrastructure research project.
-This work has been submitted to ISCA 2025.
+I also work closely with **Prof. Jian Weng** in KAUST and **Prof. Yufei Ding** in UCSD.
 I am applying for PhD programs for Fall 2026.
 Please reach out to me if you are looking for PhD students.

 ### Research Interests
 {: .text-primary .mb-3}